Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Simulation and Experimental Results

-Figure \ref{fig:experiment_results}\,(b) shows the path recovered from odometry measurements and hash-based localization (QR codes).
+Fig.~\ref{fig:experiment_results}\,(a) shows the path recovered from odometry measurements and hash-based localization (QR codes).
 The error in the odometry is significantly higher than in the simulation experiments due to a drift in the yaw measurements.
 However, the translational odometry error is much smaller.
 The hash-based localization is able to correct this orientation whenever a QR code is within the field of view, and therefore it does not suffer from the yaw drift.
-The maximum hash-based localization error that we observed was of 41.3\,cm.
+The maximum hash-based localization error that we observed was of 41.3\,cm (between observations of landmarks and owing to the accumulated odometry drift).
 This allowed the utilization of a fine grid of 2\,cm for calculating the landmark hashes.
-We set a $1\,m^2$ hash search area around the estimated location which was enough in this case.
+We set, experimentally, a $1\,m^2$ hash search area around the estimated location.

 A total of 23\,QR codes were installed in the office environment, and the tests were done with a small number of persons in their offices.
-Out of those, 17\,QR codes were utilized by the robot during its navigation.
+Out of those, 17\,QR codes were utilized by the robot during its navigation.The mission times at which at least one code was in sight, the error from each observation, and the global error distribution are shown in Fig.~\ref{fig:experiment_results}\,(b).
 The execution time of the hash matching algorithm was on average over one order of magnitude smaller than the time required to extract the QR codes from camera images.
 Thus, the overhead was mostly negligible.
-Only in a reduced number of occasions was the latency of these two processes comparable, as Fig.~\ref{fig:experiment_results}\,(e) shows.
+Only in a reduced number of occasions was the latency of these two processes comparable, as Fig.~\ref{fig:experiment_results}\,(c) shows.